frontity/step-by-step-tutorial/tutorial/part1-creating-a-custom-theme/modify-the-root-component.md

 export default myFirstTheme
 ```

-Save both files and check that everything is still working in the browser.
+Save both files and make a quick check to see that everything is still working in the browser.